 Fancy tuna fish salad: I make my own version of the pricey Whole Foods Cranberry Tuna Fish Salad that they have at the prepared foods counter.
 I actually think mine is better – just sayin.
 Prepare tuna salad as you would normally with mayo, celery etc. then add cranberries or raisins and nuts – I use pistachios or almonds – whatever I have on hand.

-3. Have friends over for a Game Night.
+3. Have friends over for a Game Night or a Puzzle Night.
 If you invite people over for an after dinner game night, you can get away with providing some inexpensive snacks and maybe one type of drink.
 Popcorn and chips and dip are always crowd pleasers, but check out your pantry and see what you have.
 If you don’t own any fun games you can play charades, Fictionary (http://en.wikipedia.org/wiki/Fictionary) or even plain old cards.
+Or if you can work on a difficult puzzle as a group.
 Let people know what you will be serving and if they want something else they should bring it.

 4. Enjoy your local parks and community centers.
 We are lucky to have lots of beautiful parks in our area.
 We will take the dog and go for a long walk, but there are always people biking, picnicking and fishing there too.
 In the summer there are several free concerts in our area – if you have these you should check them out.